"All we had were some old barrels and a basket press. It made us realise that you don’t need a lot of things to make good wine."

 “In 2006, Sven asked me if I’d like to help him to start a small winemaking project.
 We got the chance to work with some very old vines belonging to elderly people that couldn’t work their land anymore.
 Finding old vines is rare in Germany, as often the less productive older vines are replaced by powerful young vines that produce a higher quantity of grapes.”

 In 2007, they made their first wine; just three barrels, made in a garage.

 “We spent our first years in that very small cellar.
 All we had were some old barrels and a basket press.
 It made us realise that you don’t need a lot of things to make good wine.
 Now, we have ten hectares, but we haven’t really changed; there are no big machines or anything.
 We’re still hands off, like we were in the beginning.”

-These days, unfortunately due to poor health, Sven has taken a hiatus from Enderle and Moll.
-Florian is now working with an enthusiastic duo named Manfred and Maxence.
-It’s the first time he’s had help other than his partnership with Sven, and listening to him speak you can tell it’s a weight off his shoulders.
+However, unfortunately due to poor health, Sven left the company in 2019.
+Since then, Florian has been working with an enthusiastic duo named Manfred and Maxence, and his girlfriend Géraldine, who have ensured the continuity of Enderle & Moll to where the company is today.
+It’s been the first time he’s had help other than his previous partnership with Sven, and listening to him speak, you can tell it’s a weight off his shoulders.
+The new team has been an immense support to him, and they represent a new chapter of Enderle & Moll.
 While the winemaking might be minimalistic, the vines themselves need a lot of attention, and we get the feeling that Florian might have bitten off more than he could chew since, well, the beginning:

 “For the first six years we both had other jobs; we’d work 40-hour weeks and then work in the vineyards in the evenings and on weekends.”